dsedov/luciaos_website/architecture/roadmap.md

 * Single Python process with a few system prompts (Owner -> Assistant, External -> Assistant).
 * Storage: SQLite file holding persistent facts, short‑term facts, conversation context, and a problem / question queue.
+* Mail - Mailgun or Fastmail depending on wether user can have SMTP acces to their email.
+Probably should go with mailgun, as user interacts with assistant not with his mailbox.

 ### Hardware

 * 1 vCPU / 1 GB RAM shared VPS; no GPU.
-* External LLM via API (OpenAI, Anthropic, etc.).

 ### Architecture

 * Monolithic Flask/Django app.
 I have experience with Django, but leaning towards Flask because of its simplicity.
-* REST calls to external LLM.
+* REST calls to external LLMs (OpenAI, Anthropic, etc.).
+* External email service (Mailgun)
+* External messaging service (Telegram)

 ### Engineering feasibility

 * Very high.
-One engineer; two‑week sprint.
+One engineer.

 ### Scalability & resource demands

 * Tens of concurrent chats; < 1 GB storage; API costs $20–50 mo.
-* Fly.io is a good option for hosting.
+* Fly.io is a good option for VPS hosting.

 ---